HectorRDB/dbgwas/README.md

 ```
 5. After finishing the execution, the output can be found in the folder ```bin/output/visualisations```

-# Downloading, installing and running
+# Downloading, installing, running and troubleshooting
 ## Downloading the precompiled binaries
 This is the easiest way to run the tool since it is already precompiled for Linux AMD64 machines.
 Download the latest binary here (v0.5.0): https://www.dropbox.com/s/qr1ew7jdfieodt0/DBGWAS-0.5.0-Linux-precompiled.tar.gz?dl=1

+*Note:* even in this case, you still have to install the R dependencies (see https://gitlab.com/leoisl/dbgwas#dependencies-installation ).

 Pre-compiled versions history: